 The OSP shall be equipped with at least two (opposite) landing laydown areas suitable for Walk-to-Work (W2W) vessels using a motion compensated gangway system, to allow transfer of personnel to/from a vessel to the platform.
-The orientation and location of the W2W landing areas are such that in all possible wind, wave, and current directions the W2W system can be utilised to transfer personnel.
+The orientation and location of the W2W landing areas are such that in all possible wind, wave and current directions the W2W system can be utilised to transfer personnel.

 The design of the W2W landings shall cater for all common and available motion compensated gangway systems applied in the industry (e.g. Ampelmann, Bargemaster, Uptime) and for the expected landing loads during W2W operations.
 The landing point shall have a gate to ensure safe entrance from the gangway to the platform.
 The gate shall be in accordance with ISO-14122.
-The gates shall be self-closing type and fail safe.
+The gates shall be of self-closing type and fail safe.
+Sufficient clearance shall be considered in the design to avoid squeeze of person at MCG's tip-end and platform structure or platform equipment damage.